Bent bone dysplasias are a class of dysplasia included in a 2010 classification of genetic skeletal disorders 1.

 Cerebellar agenesis is a rare congenital abnormality which can result from failure to develop normal cerebellar tissue or destruction of normally developed tissue.

 For a more general overview of cerebellar malformations, please refer to the article on classification systems for malformations of...

-Cerebellar mutism syndrome usually develops after resection of midline cerebellar or intraventricular tumors in the posterior fossa.
-Typical features of this condition are transient mutism, ataxia, hypotonia and irritability.
+Cerebellar mutism syndrome, also known as post-operative pediatric cerebellar mutism syndrome (pCMS), usually develops after resection of midline cerebellar or intraventricular tumors in the posterior cranial fossa.
+Typical features of this condition are transient mutism, ataxia, hypotonia and i...